Days of Thunder: In popular culture

 A year after the film's release, the fictional Mello Yello sponsorship depicted on Trickle's No. 51 car was followed by a real-life sponsorship arrangement.
 The No. 42 Pontiac of SABCO Racing driven by Kyle Petty carried the paint scheme from 1991 to 1994.
 Mello Yello also sponsored the fall race at Charlotte from 1990 to 1994.
 At the 2013 Subway Firecracker 250, driver Kurt Busch had his unsponsored No. 1 Phoenix Racing Chevy painted to resemble Cole Trickle's No. 46 City Chevrolet car as part of an awareness campaign for the Armed Forces Foundation.

 The Darlington throwback race weekend has also seen drivers race with paint schemes based on those from the film.
 The 2015 Bojangles' Southern 500 saw the Mello Yello car on the No. 42 Chevy of Kyle Larson.
 Rick Ware Racing executed the throwback in 2017 for Cody Ware's No. 51, but with a "Pray for Texas" message in support of the survivors of Hurricane Harvey.
 At the following year's race, RWR's No. 51 for B. J. McLeod resembled Russ Wheeler's No. 18 Hardee's car, but with Jacob Companies as the sponsor.
 In 2019, the City Chevrolet paint scheme returned on the No. 24 Hendrick Motorsports car of William Byron.
 The NASCAR Xfinity Series' 2019 Darlington race saw the No. 51 of Jeremy Clements use a paint scheme resembling Rowdy Burns' Exxon car, but with RepairableVehicles.com as the sponsor.

-The 1991 Simpsons episode, "Saturdays of Thunder" is named after the film.
+The 1991 Simpsons episode "Saturdays of Thunder" is named after the film.

-The 2006 film Talladega Nights: The Ballad of Ricky Bobby, which also stars Reily, features a reference to the movie when the titular character is traumatized into thinking he is on fire and calls Tom Cruise for help, referring to the film as a "Witchcraft movie".

 In 2015, M&M's released a promo video on YouTube to commemorate the 25th anniversary of Days of Thunder and to promote M&M's Crispy.
 The video features driver Kyle Busch and crew chief Adam Stevens parodying scenes from the film.

+Accolades

+The film was nominated for the Academy Award for Best Sound (Charles M. Wilborn, Donald O. Mitchell, Rick Kline and Kevin O'Connell).